 - How will you manage complaints?

 As mentioned above, this is an issue to be considered and settled in advance of anticipated disputes.
 It does not involve locking a sporting body into a fixed policy position, because effective governance involves regular policy review to accommodate the changing environment.
-If you would like to talk with us about diversity and inclusion, or any of your sports government policies, please contact Dr Rachel Baird.
+If you would like to talk with us about diversity and inclusion, or any of your sports government policies, please contact our team.

 1. FINA June 2022, Policy on Eligibility for the Men’s and Women’s Competition Categories